Last updated on January 18th, 2023 at 01:50 pm

-By looking through the Amazon Best Sellers List, you’re able to get an idea of the top 100 products that are currently selling on Amazon, to give you ideas on what products to sell.
+By looking through the Amazon Best Sellers List, you’re able to get an idea of the top 100 products currently selling on Amazon, to give you ideas on what products to sell.

 2. Identify What Products Are Selling On Amazon And Verify It’s A Profitable Market

-Once you’ve found a few products that are selling on Amazon in different categories, you’ll want to make sure that it’s a profitable enough market for you to potentially sell in.
+Once you’ve found a few products selling on Amazon in different categories, you’ll want to ensure that it’s a profitable enough market for you to sell in.

 This is where using a tool like Jungle Scout is super helpful.
-It helps you look at the Amazon Best Seller Ranking, the sales data of the products so you can see how many sales the competitors are getting everyday, and helps you analyze the competition.
+It helps you look at the Amazon Best Seller Ranking, the sales data of the products to see how many sales the competitors are getting every day, and helps you analyze the competition.

-3. Use Amazon Seller App for scanning the profit
+3. Use Amazon Seller App to scan the profit

-For any item that you are considering selling on Amazon, you should be scanning it with the Amazon Seller App, or using a similar tool before you make a purchase.
-This will tell you the exact fees on it, so you can make an informed decision about that item.
-With these type of calculators available, you should know in advance what your expected profit is on any item you are going to sell.
+For any item you are considering selling on Amazon, you should be scanning it with the Amazon Seller App or using a similar tool before making a purchase.
+This will tell you the exact fees to make an informed decision about that item.
+With these types of calculators available, you should know your expected profit on any item you sell in advance.

 4. Check for the Product’s Sale’s Rank

-The sales rank is an indication of how quickly an item is selling on Amazon in relation to other items in the category.
-When it comes to sales rank, the lower the number, the more recently that item has sold.
+The sales rank indicates how quickly an item is selling on Amazon to other items in the category.
+When it comes to sales rank, the lower the number, the more recently it has sold.
 In simple words, the lower the number, the better.